jsbaan/jsbaan.github.io/_posts/2025-10-17-can-coding-agents-help-write-scientific-code-responsibly.md

  |

 # Mistakes
-Although the code is of really high quality, Claude makes mistakes, as I will undoubtably be mistakes in my own code - at least during development.
+Although the code is of really high quality, Claude makes mistakes, as I will undoubtedly make mistakes in my own code - at least during development.
 I think it’s crucial to be able to judge whether Claude’s code is good or bad, and have an intuition for where to expect issues (e.g., complicated indexing logic during batching).

 I found small ways to steer Claude towards better code, like asking it to review its own code or find bugs, or by linking to a page of official documentation for some framework that I want it to use.